azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step Intelligent analytics.md

 ## Overview

-AdventureWorks Travel specializes in building software solutions for the hospitality industry.
+First Up Consultants specializes in building software solutions for the hospitality industry.
 Their latest product is an enterprise mobile/social chat product called Concierge+ (aka ConciergePlus).
 The mobile web app enables guests to easily stay in touch with the concierge and other guests, enabling greater personalization and improving their experience during their stay.
 Sentiment analysis is performed on top of chat messages as they occur, enabling hotel operators to keep tabs on guest sentiments in real-time.

 ## Solution architecture